 - Remain in good overall standing with the school.

-- Be a child of an employee whose parent works at a member company of the National Propane Gas Association or a member company of a state propane gas association.
+- Be a child of an employee whose parent works full-time at a member company of the National Propane Gas Association or state propane gas association or at PERC.
 The parent’s work must be directly involved in the propane industry.